louchesprocket/pgnutil/README.md

 will search for games matching any of the openings from myopeningsfile, using "my book marker" as the demarcation between "book" moves and engine moves.

 If pgnutil fails to find the out-of-book marker for a game, it assumes that the first commented move is the first non-book move.
 This corresponds to Arena's behavior.
 Therefore, pgnutil's default behavior (without the "-bm" option) will correctly identify the out-of-book condition for Aquarium, Banksia, and Arena.

-To output opening statistics by ECO code instead of opening identifier, the "-o" option may be combined with any of the options "-stdeco," "-xstdeco," "-scideco," or "-xscideco."
-These will list statistics by standard ECO code, standard ECO code matched transpositionally, Scid ECO code, or Scid ECO code matched transpositionally, respectively.

 ## Known Issues